|

 appropriate diffusion and absorption.

-However, studies on multisensory perception suggest that the visual character of a space can influence the subjective evaluation of sound.
+However, research on multisensory perception suggests that the visual character of a space can influence the subjective evaluation of sound.

-This does not mean that wall color replaces acoustic treatment.
-It can, however, subtly change the way users perceive sound in the room.
+This does not mean, of course, that wall color will replace acoustic treatment.
+However, it may subtly change the way users perceive sound in a room.

 In practice, this means that when designing listening spaces, it is worth considering not only acoustic parameters but also the visual coherence of the interior with the character of the listening experience.